Fabkar/holberton-system_engineering-devops/0x19-postmortem/README.md

 00:35 AM - the virtual platform receives a request for a purchase.

 00:48 AM - The system report the first call to costumer services.

-  .
-  .	 - The virtual platform continue receives more complaints.
+03:00 AM - The virtual platform continue receives more complaints.
-  .

 08:00 AM - There were about 265 complaints from people who could make a claim for the page.

 08:03 AM - The marketing team sends authorization for the platform to be enabled as soon as possible.